 High School: Lake Dallas

 Outlook: Sorsby is arguably the biggest prize in the portal even though he only has one year remaining of eligibility.
-Reports suggest it is a two-team race between LSU and Texas Tech.
-The Red Raiders need a one-year quarterback to bridge the gap to the injured Will Hammond.
-Sorsby is a dual threat who threw for 2,800 yards and ran for 580.
-The Lake Dallas native began his career at Indiana.
+He's is a dual threat who threw for 2,800 yards and ran for 580 who began his career at Indiana before spending the last two seasons in the Big 12 with Cincinnati.
+Texas Tech needed a one-year quarterback rental to bridge the gap between the departing Behren Morton and the injured Will Hammond.

 2. QB Drew Mestemaker